Community Satisfaction Survey

 - Waste management – 81

-On another positive note, 13% of residents reported that no areas of Council’s performance required improvement in the 2017 survey, compared to 6% in 2016.
-More people rate Council’s overall performance as ‘very good’ (16%) compared to the proportion who rate it ‘very poor’ (3%).
+More people rate Council’s overall performance as ‘very good’ (14%) compared to the proportion who rate it ‘very poor’ (4%).
 The top areas for improvement included:

 Results from the Local Government Community Satisfaction Survey are included in the Borough of Queenscliffe Council’s Annual Report.